dev-priyanshuu/Gemini-Intelligence-Hub/README.md

 2. Open your browser and go to `http://localhost:8501`.

 3. The application will open in your default web browser.
-Use the sidebar to navigate between "Youtube Summarizer", "Chat with PDF" and Google Vision.
+Use the sidebar to navigate between "Youtube Summarizer", "Chat with PDF", Google Vision and Mental Health Chatbot.

 ## Usage